isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 #### **Former Places of Entertainment**

-There were also many recreation spaces including playing fields in Bras Basah during the colonial period.
-Its prime location also gave rise to a conglomeration of entertainment sites including cinemas, hotels, clubs and cafes.
-Frequented by the British as well as the locals, these establishments were located in splendid colonial buildings designed some of the best architectural firms at the time.
+There were many places of recreation and entertainment in Bras Basah in the past.
+Ranging from cinemas and hotels to clubs and restaurants, they were frequented by people of all ages.
+Further, many of these establishments were in splendid colonial buildings designed the best architectural firms of the time.

 (*Note: To create story map on entertainment places in old Bras Basah similar to the ArcGIS sample)